pedro-javierf/fpgaMIPS/README.md

 # fpgaMIPS
-VHDL source for a BasicMIPS processor designed for learning purposes.
+VHDL source of a BasicMIPS processor designed for learning purposes.